 The COVID-19 pandemic led to a shortage of respiratory and face and eye protection, though hand protection and body protection may also be relevant depending on the situation and its relevant procedures.

-22 PPE Gear Examples
+22 Types of PPE Gear

 Let’s go over a few examples of respiratory and face and eye protection.
 As always, the following is neither medical nor legal advice and is designed solely for educational purposes.